UAH-IC-Design-Team/osic-class/modules/module-01/demo05.md

 # demo05 - getting started with digital
 Up until now we have been focusing on analog design.
 Now we are going to take a look at digital design.
 This is a MASSIVE topic and we will only cuver the most simple basics to enable you to get started on your own; please see the resources section.
 The large over view is as follows:
 - *icarus verilog* is a verilog simulation and systhesis tool.
-We will use it to execute our verilog.
+We will use it to compile our verilog into a `*.vvp` file to then be simulated.
-- *gtkwave* is used to view the output waveforms from our simulation.
+- *cocotb* is a python library used for design simulation and verification.
+We will input the `*.vvp` file and output a waveform `*.vvp` file.
-- *cocotb* is a python library used for design verification.
+- *gtkwave* is used to view the output waveforms from the `*.vvp` file.
 - *OpenLane* is the synthsis, implementation, placement and routing.
 OpenLane is the tool that takes our verilog and turns it into GDS.

 ## Design